luisibanez/open-source-databases-tutorial/source/FileMan/Install.rst

 As of the time of this writing, the RSA file can be obtained by getting the response of this URL: https://github.com/OSEHRA/fileman-22p2/blob/master/VA-FILEMAN-22P2V2.RSA?raw=true

-Supported Mumps Virtual Machines
+Supported MUMPS Virtual Machines
 --------------------------------
-Fileman works on the two major Mumps implementations that are used in production systems today.
-They are Intersystems CachÃ© and Fidelity GT.M.
-GT.M running on Linux is available as open source, so it's will we will use in our demonstration.
+Fileman works on the two major MUMPS implementations that are used in production systems today.
+They are Intersystems Caché and Fidelity GT.M.
+GT.M running on Linux is available as open source, so we will use it in our demonstration.

 Install GT.M